LeskoIam/openairelay/README.md

     # This is the {{ prompt }} variable from above
     prompt: >-
       In two sentences remind me I need to make cake.
-      But I have no idea cake is lie.
+      But I have no idea cake is a lie.
   response_variable: ai_response
 - if: "{{ ai_response['status'] == 200 }}"
   then: